Redbrook Bridge is a Grade II listed building in the Shropshire local planning authority area, England. First listed on 1 March 1988. Bridge.

 Description

-Bridge.
-Early C19.
-Yellow/grey sandstone ashlar.
-Semi-circular arch with rusticated facing ring and soffit, keystone, battered curved abutments, flat string course, and parapet with chamfered coping and rectangular end piers.
-The bridge carries the Whitchurch-Wrexham road over the Red Brook, which forms the border between Shropshire and Wales at this point.
+Redbrook Bridge is an early 19th-century bridge constructed of yellow and grey sandstone ashlar.
+It features a semi-circular arch with a rusticated facing ring and soffit, a keystone, and battered curved abutments.
+The bridge has a flat string course and a parapet with chamfered coping, along with rectangular end piers.
+It carries the Whitchurch-Wrexham road over the Red Brook, which marks the border between Shropshire and Wales at this location.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.